f5devcentral/f5-agility-labs-adc/docs/class9/module2_middle/lab/administrative_tls_hardening.rst

 The management interface should:

-* Allow TLS 1.2 and TLS 1.3 only
+* Allow TLS 1.2 only (TLS 1.3 may not be active on the management plane in this TMOS build)
 * Disable TLS 1.0 and TLS 1.1
 * Enforce strong ECDHE-based cipher suites
 * Align with enterprise cryptographic policy